5.7x28mm vs. 223 Rem: Which Is Better For CQB?

 Trajectory is how we quantify a bullet’s flight path as it travels downrange, measured in inches of bullet drop.

-Obviously, a flatter-shooting cartridge is preferred for long-range shooting, as a shooter will require fewer adjustments to their optics to compensate for bullet drop.
+A flatter-shooting cartridge is preferred for long-range shooting, as it requires a shooter to make fewer adjustments to compensate for bullet drop.
 Having a flatter trajectory also means that a cartridge will be more forgiving of ranging mistakes.

-As it stands, the 223 Remington has a much flatter trajectory at range compared to the 5.7x28.
+Bearing all that in mind, the 223 Remington has a much flatter trajectory compared to the 5.7x28.

-The high velocity of the 5.7x28 provides amazing trajectory for a handgun round, but it simply cannot compete with a centerfire rifle cartridge.
+The high velocity of the 5.7x28 delivers an amazingly flat trajectory for a handgun round, but it simply cannot compete with a rifle cartridge.

 Ballistic Coefficient

 Ballistic coefficient (BC) is a measure of how well a bullet resists wind drift and air resistance.
 Put another way, it’s a numeric representation of how aerodynamic a bullet is.
-A high BC is preferred as this means the bullet will overcome wind deflection more effectively, conserve a higher percentage of its velocity, and strike harder on impact.
+A high BC is preferred, as it indicates the bullet will overcome wind deflection more effectively, conserve a higher percentage of its momentum, and strike harder on impact.

-Ballistic coefficient varies from bullet to bullet based on design, weight, and other factors that are beyond the scope of this article.
-That said, heavier bullets tend to exhibit higher BCs than their lighter counterparts.
+BC varies from bullet to bullet based on design, weight, and other factors that are beyond the scope of this article.
+That said, heavier bullets tend to exhibit higher BCs than their lighter counterparts; likewise, narrower bullets tend to achieve higher BCs as well.

-As the 223 Remington can fire heavier bullets than the 5.7x28, the 223 will typically have a higher BC.
+As the 223 Remington can fire heavier bullets than the 5.7x28, it typically has a higher BC as well.

 Sectional Density

-Sectional density is calculated by comparing the bullet weight and bullet diameter.
-The higher the SD, the deeper the bullet will penetrate into the target.
-This is a simplified view of penetration, as there are other factors to consider, such as bullet expansion and velocity.
+SD is calculated by comparing the bullet’s weight diameter.
+The higher the SD, the deeper the bullet is inclined to penetrate into its target.
+(This is a simplified view of penetration, as there are other factors to consider such as bullet expansion and velocity, but it will do for this cursory overview.)

-As the 223 can fire heavier bullets at a higher muzzle velocity than the 5.7x28, the 223 will generally penetrate deeper into its target than the 5.7x28.
+As the 223 can fire heavier bullets at a higher muzzle velocity than the 5.7x28, it generally penetrates deeper than the 5.7x28 as well.

-Using the same V-MAX bullets as mentioned in the ballistic coefficient section, the 5.7x28 35-grain bullet will carry a SD of 0.100 while the 55-grain bullet for 223 has a SD of 0.157.
+Comparing the same V-MAX bullets described in the BC section, the 5.7x28 has a SD of 0.100, whereas the 223 has a SD of 0.157.
+Since the bullets share an identical diameter, only the 223’s heavier weight can account for this disparity.

 Hunting

 The 5.7x28 has not caught on as a hunting round primarily due to a lack of hunting ammo options and firearms that utilize the cartridge.
-Although the 5.7x28 has been around for almost 30 years, it has been primarily relegated to the role of a self-defense cartridge.
-Truth is, there are many more effective and economical options for varmint hunting.
+Although the 5.7x28 has been around for almost 30 years, it has been primarily dedicated to self-defense.
+Truth is, there are many more effective and economical options for varmint hunting on the market.

-Could you go pop some woodchucks or raccoons with your FN Five-seveN pistol or Kel-Tec P50?
-Sure, it would work just fine for this within 100 yards.
+Could you go pop some woodchucks or raccoons with your FN Five-seveN pistol or KelTec P50?
+Sure!
+It would work just fine for such pursuits within 100 yards.
 However, the 223 does the same thing for about half the cost, which is why it has remained the more popular hunting round.

 Neither the 223 Remington nor 5.7x28 are good choices for whitetail.
-Regardless, most states/territories require a larger diameter bullet, like 0.243” or higher, for deer hunting.
+Most states require a larger bullet, like 0.243” diameter or higher, for deer hunting.

 Self-Defense/Home Defense

-The 5.56 has been the frontline battle cartridge for the United States Military since the Vietnam War.
-Although the combat effectiveness of the round has been proven time and time again, the 5.7x28 is the better choice for self-defense and/or home defense.
+The 5.56 has been the frontline battle cartridge for the United States military since the Vietnam War.
+Although the combat effectiveness of the round has been proven time and time again, the 5.7x28 is the better choice for personal protection and/or home defense.

 The first reason I’d favor the 5.7x28 in a self-defense situation is magazine capacity.
-A standard Ruger-5.7 and FN Five-seveN pistol has a magazine capacity of 20 rounds, which is higher than almost every other self-defense cartridge on the market.
-By comparison, the Glock 17 magazine (9mm Luger) can hold 17 rounds, while the Glock 21 (45 ACP) can handle a mere 13 rounds.
+A standard Ruger-5.7 or FN Five-seveN pistol has a magazine capacity of 20 rounds, which is higher than almost every other pistol on the market.
+By comparison, the Glock 17 magazine (9mm Luger) can hold 17 rounds, whereas the Glock 21 (45 ACP) mag can hold a mere 13 rounds.

-For your home defense carbine, you could consider the CMMG Banshee AR handgun or SBR packing a 40-round magazine or Kel-Tec P50 that uses the 50-round P90 horizontal magazines.
-That’s a lot of bullets, and in any personal defense situation, you will always prefer more bullets to fewer.
+For your home defense carbine, you could consider the CMMG Banshee AR handgun or SBR packing a 40-round magazine, or a KelTec P50 that uses the 50-round P90 horizontal magazines.
+That’s a lot of bullets, and in any personal defense situation, you will always prefer more bullets over fewer.

 The second reason the 5.7x28 is a better option for self-defense are its terminal ballistics and bullet design.
-Early bullet designs for the 223 Rem experienced fragmentation when they impacted soft tissue, causing additional damage.
+Early bullet designs for the 223 Rem underwent fragmentation when they impacted soft tissue, causing additional damage.
 However, more recent battlefield reports question the fragmentation capabilities of current military loads.
-This could lead to overpenetration in a short-range engagement, and the last thing you want is your bullet to go through an attacker and strike an innocent bystander.
+This could lead to over-penetration in a short-range engagement.
+The last thing you want is your bullet to go through an attacker and strike an innocent bystander.

-In contrast to the 223 designs, the 5.7x28 does not rely on fragmentation and instead was developed to destabilize and yaw when it impacts tissue.
+The 5.7x28 does not rely on fragmentation.
+It is instead designed to destabilize and yaw following impact with soft tissue.
 This tumbling causes additional damage to the target without the need for a conventional hollow point bullet, which is strictly prohibited for use in war by the Hague Convention of 1899.
-Although an American civilian is not constrained to wartime doctrine, the tumbling of the 5.7x28 bullets greatly reduces the chances of overpenetration.
-Furthermore, the lightweight bullets generally resist deflection, meaning you shouldn’t have to deal with the potential for ricochets.
+Although an American civilian is not constrained to wartime doctrine, the tumbling of the 5.7x28 bullets does greatly reduces the chances of overpenetration.
+Furthermore, the lightweight bullets generally resist deflection, which decreases (but doesn’t eliminate) the risk of a ricochet.

 The 223 Rem is an excellent self-defense option.
-However, the flat trajectory, low recoil and high magazine capacity of the 5.7x28 make it a superior choice.
-To tame the muzzle flip even more, a suppressor can be used indoors even on a SBR to make the 5.7x28 an incredibly soft-shooting, highly maneuverable package.
+However, the flat trajectory, low recoil and higher magazine capacity of the 5.7x28 all make it the superior choice.

 Ammo and Rifle Cost/Availability